DataDog/hiring-engineers/answers.md

 # datadog tech exercise

+## Prerequisites - Setup the environment

+I set up a VPN using Amazon EC2.
+Ubuntu server.

+## Collecting Metrics:

-##  Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+###  Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
 - Edit the datadog.yaml file to add some tags
 - Datadog install location can found here: https://docs.datadoghq.com/agent/basic_agent_usage